rseeto/obri-consent-summary/README.md

 The `-e` flag indicates an [editable install](https://pip.pypa.io/en/latest/topics/local-project-installs/#editable-installs).

 ## Configuration
-This pipeline accesses REDCap and Dropbox using their respective APIs.
+This pipeline accesses REDCap and Google Cloud Platform using their respective APIs.
 It is best practice to not hard-code credentials.
 Instead, it is recommended to create environment variables to supply the sensitive details.
 As [recommended by Dagster](https://docs.dagster.io/guides/dagster/using-environment-variables-and-secrets#local-development), this project uses an `.env` file to store sensitive information.

 ## Configuration: REDCap API
 To obtain a REDCap API token, you can follow the instructions provided by [Arcus](https://education.arcus.chop.edu/redcap-api/).